santospaul1/Leave_Management_System_project/README.md

 ![Screenshot of Leave Management System](images/dashboard.png)

-##Contributors
+<h2>Contributors</h2>
--Santos Paul Amiani - Developer
+Santos Paul Amiani - Developer

-##License
+<h2>License</h2>
--This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.